UNdot33K/ScriptKiddie_AV/README.md

 checks, it can call the Windows 'Malware Removal Tool' (MRT) to scan your hard disk, so also it automates some antivirus security of your system.
-I couldn't find exactly what i wanted in similar tools so i've made my own in this perspective which could be helpful for a multi layered approach to antivirus security.
+I couldn't find exactly what i wanted in similar tools so i've made my own in this perspective which could be helpful to introduce one more layer of protection, on a multi layered approach to antivirus security.

 # Structure